CijeTheCreator/maillet/README.md

 ## Things you can do

 - Send/Receive funds to any email address
-- Send/Receive funds to any email address
+- Send/Receive funds to any wallet address
 - Fetch your balance
 - Fetch your transaction history